Hoshikara/unnamed-sdvx-clone/README.md

   - Slams do not apply roll
   - Rolls are done at a constant speed
 - Separate textures for hit beams, with a new state for hits that are within half of your critical window (think S-CRITICAL)
-  - The folder `skins/skin_patch` has been provided with instructions inside
 - Lane-speed will automatically scale up inversely to song speed during Practice Mode (only tested with MMOD)